15 Things You Should Never Store in Your Garage

 Important Papers and Files

-Don’t risk keeping those important papers such as medical records, passports and birth certificates in your garage.
+Home office storage shouldn’t include the garage, especially for things like medical records, passports and birth certificates.
 The same goes for photos as they could be damaged by water and excess moisture in the air.
 If you need to keep some paper items in the garage, store them in an airtight plastic container.

 Consider storing your old clothing — whether your favorite dresses, winter coats or sweaters — someplace other than the garage.
 Clothes attract moths, and fur and leather don’t hold up well when stored in damp areas.
 Keep clothing in sealed plastic bags and store in another area of the home.